vmware/vic/tests/test-cases/Group1-Docker-Commands/1-19-Docker-Volume-Create.md

 * Step 15 should result in success and print data in the volume
 * Step 16 should result in success and the second container should contain the modified file contents
 * Step 17 should result in error with message `devices <volume id> in use`
+* Step 18 should result in success and print data in the volume

 # Possible Problems:
 * VIC requires you to specify storage on creation of the VCH that volumes can be created from, so when installing the VCH make sure to specify this parameter: --volume-store=